 c) With your consent (Art.
 6(1)(a) of the GDPR)

 - If you have given us your consent to process personal data for certain purposes (e.g. for marketing purposes, our newsletter), your consent establishes the legality of this processing of your data.

 d) In compliance with legal requirements (Art.
 6(1)(c) of the GDPR) or in the public interest (Art.
 6(1)(e) of the GDPR)

 - We are also subject to various legal obligations and requirements, such as tax laws.
-The purposes of processing include, among other things, the fulfilment of control and reporting obligations under tax law and much more.
+The purposes of processing include, among other things, the fulfillment of control and reporting obligations under tax law and much more.

 e) In employment (Art.
 88 of the GDPR in conjunction with Sec.
 26(1) of the Federal Data Protection Act)

 - If you apply for a job at our company, your personal data may also be processed.

 4. What does this mean in detail with regard to the provision of this website and the services available on it?